esmerek/terrific-zebra-dadb5/content/pages/index.md

             type: action
       - title: Employee Experience and Training
         content: >
-          For modernization, we start with a process assessment.
-This is the basis for refactoring, a new UI/UX design and a DevOps operating model.
-We squeeze value of out the data given.
+          The foundation for a successful shift to continuous change is the integration of people, culture and technology.
+We build and unite meaningful, real-world solutions that employees love.
         actions:
           - label: Connect people
             url: >-